 The above medicines may either reduce the effectiveness of ACTACODE, reduce their own effectiveness and/or react with it resulting in untoward or sometimes dangerous side effects.

 This list is not exhaustive.
 Your doctor or pharmacist has more information on medicines to be careful with or avoid while taking ACTACODE.

 Elderly patients may be more sensitive to the effects or side effects of this medicine.

 How much to take

-Adults: 5 mL every four to six hours.
+The usual recommended dose of ACTACODE for adults is 5 mL every four to six hours.